Legal & Policies

 • Communications between the backend server and the GPU container are protected by a dedicated authentication key and encrypted via HTTPS (TLS 1.3).

-Modal's privacy guarantees:
+Modal's confidentiality guarantees:

-• Modal contractually commits to never accessing, reading, or using source code, function inputs and outputs, or any data stored in its clients' images and volumes (documented least-privilege policy).
+• Modal contractually commits to never accessing, reading, or using the source code, function inputs and outputs, or any data stored in its clients' images and volumes (documented least-privilege policy).

-• Modal deletes all function inputs and outputs as soon as results have been retrieved by the client.
+• Modal deletes all function inputs and outputs as soon as the results have been retrieved by the client.

 • All data is encrypted in transit (TLS 1.3) and at rest (AES-256).

-4.3 OptIA Offline (100% Local)
+4.3 OptIA Offline (100% local)

 When the user selects the OptIA Offline engine: